Why study forensic anthropology at Washburn?

 If you want to explore contemporary or past human cultures, how culture and environment can affect one’s biology, human evolution and our closely related nonhuman primates, or even the development and social maintenance of human languages, anthropology may be the right discipline for you.

-GET IN TOUCH WITH Sociology & Anthropology department
+GET IN TOUCH WITH Department of Sociology & Anthropology

 1700 SW College Ave.